Poor Things: Notes

 Poor Things contains illustrations by Alasdair Gray, which the text claims are by the Scottish etcher and illustrator William Strang.
 There are also punning additions of fragments of images from Gray's Anatomy.
 One feature of the novel that has attracted comment is the page of review quotes, featuring a printed erratum strip.
-Some of these reviews are patently fictitious (such as those from the Skiberdeen Eagle and the Private Nose) and others are attributed to real publications, but seem so harsh that their authenticity is called into question.
+Some of these reviews are patently fictitious (such as those from the Skibereen Eagle and the Private Nose) and others are attributed to real publications, but seem so harsh that their authenticity is called into question.

 Film adaptation

 A film adaptation of the book was produced with Yorgos Lanthimos directing and Tony McNamara writing the script after the presentation of Denisse Nichols.
 The cast includes Emma Stone, Mark Ruffalo, Willem Dafoe, Ramy Youssef, Christopher Abbott, Kathryn Hunter, and Jerrod Carmichael.

 The adaptation was released in theatres on December 8, 2023.
 The film enjoyed rapturous acclaim, winning several prizes including the Golden Lion at the 80th Venice Film Festival as well as four Academy Awards later that year.